E. Professional Development and Training

 4. Professional Development Leave.

 4.1 Goal.
-Faculty and exempt employees are eligible for leave for professional improvement that will result in specific benefit to the institution and/or USNH.
+Status faculty and other exempt employees are eligible for leave for professional improvement that will result in specific benefit to the institution and/or USNH.
 Such leave shall be available as a matter of privilege rather than right and shall be granted to an eligible faculty or exempt employee only in those cases where the criteria set forth below are met.

 4.2 Leave Conditions -- General.
-Recipients of paid leaves for professional improvements are permitted to receive income for professional activities without prejudice to their receipt of income from USNH, provided the activity is approved by the appropriate dean or supervisor.
-In no case may the faculty or exempt employee undertake full-time paid employment while on leave for professional improvement.
+Recipients of paid leaves for professional improvements are permitted to receive income for professional activities without prejudice to their receipt of income from USNH, provided the activity is approved by the institution's Provost and the Chief Human Resources Officer.
+In no case may the faculty or exempt employee undertake full-time paid employment while on leave for professional improvement, or other activities that present a conflict of interest with their USNH position (see USY.V.D.7).
 Upon return from leave the faculty or exempt employee is expected to submit a report summarizing the professional activities of their leave.
 The individual's campus may require that they return to service for a specific period after a professional development leave or reimburse the institution the full amount of salary and benefits paid during the leave.

 4.3 Leave Approval -- General.
-All paid leaves for exempt employees require approval of a specific proposal for professional improvement that outlines the benefits expected for both the individual and USNH.
-Applications for leave are submitted to the CEO through the appropriate academic/administrative officer who should be given reasonable notice of the date the leave is to begin.
+All paid leaves for faculty and exempt employees require approval of a specific proposal for professional improvement that outlines the benefits expected for both the individual and USNH.
+Applications for leave are submitted to the CEO or their designee through the appropriate academic/administrative officer who should be given reasonable notice of the date the leave is to begin.
 Each application is judged upon its individual merits and availability of funding.
 The CEO or their designee must approve all paid leaves.

 4.4 Sabbatical-Faculty.